 You'll be making less than 48 wrappers with this method as there will be leftover strips of dough.

 Evenly divide the dough into 48 small pieces: Divide the dough into 4 equal portions.
 Taking one portion out at a time, divide into 3 pieces then cut each in half.
 Making 12 little dough for every quarter, each of them roughly weighs 8 grams.
 Roll them out individually to 9cm(3.5") in diameter, 2-3mm(1/8") thick with a rolling pin or a pasta machine.

 Cover the dough you're not working on with a towel so they don't dry out

 Dust each wrapper generously with flour or corn starch if you're stacking them up, or they will stick miserably together.

-Dumpling wrappers freeze and keeps in the fridge well.
-Dust, stack and freeze for up to 1 month, and defrost before use or keep in the fridge for up to 1 week.
+Dumpling wrappers freeze and keep in the fridge well.
+Dust, stack, and freeze for up to 1 month, and defrost before use or keep in the fridge for up to 1 week.